Armstrong Fund for Science RFP

 - a press release on April 15 when the new Armstrong Fund for Science awards are announced.

-- cover page/applicationwith faculty member’s name, department and contact information, project title, brief description, and dean's signature
+- cover page/application with faculty member’s name, department and contact information, project title, brief description, and signatures of the applicant, her or his chair, and dean

 - a statement of the proposed project, including description of the significant impact the research might have (3 page limit)